Milind-Yadav07/Wardrobe/README.md

 ## Technologies Used
 * HTML: Structure and content of the web page.
 * CSS: Styling and layout of the application, including responsive design techniques.
-* JavaScript: User interaction and dynamic content (optional, depending on project complexity).
+* JavaScript: User interaction and dynamic content.